Kenan-Kamel/VulnerabilitiesReference/Ffmpeg/ExtradataPadding/README.md

 ## Notes

 Initial analysis identified additional related crash sites during review of extradata padding behavior.
 However, the upstream merged fixes and CVE request scope are limited to the three vulnerabilities above.
+The total found in relation to the CVEs is 6, and only 3 represent a distant vulnerabilities.